Updated 11/12/23

 See file nfsTest.dd from the GitHub repository.

-The 4 "resources", and the tables that represent them are:
+The 4 "resources" and the tables that represent them are:

 The schema describes the relationships between each resource.
-It also describes the resource states (Inactive => Activating => Active => Deactivating => Inactive) and use counts for instance of a resource.
+It also describes the resource states (Inactive → Activating → Active → Deactivating → Inactive) and uses counts for each instance of a resource.

-The 4 components of this are:
+The four components of this are:

 -- The tables defined in the schema.